chrisbroski/planets/life.md

 ### Decomposers

 Creatures that eat the dead stuff lying around.
+Fungus, bacteria, worms, etc. They could also become infectious or parasitic if their food source isn't quite dead.

 ### Hybrid